 Since it’s inception in 2015, I helped to found and run The CHEESE Project, a not-for-profit enterprise that uses thermal imaging to encourage people to reduce their domestic energy losses.
 For those who struggle to heat their homes, it improves their health and well being and for those who have thermally-inefficient homes, it saves them money and reduces their carbon emissions.
 As part of the expansion of CHEESE nationwide, I have helped to found First Thermal, a social franchise to replicate the approach.

 There are some more CV-related details on LinkedIn.

-This website is built using Pelican, a static website generator software written in Python.
-The theme is simply derived from Bootstrap and it runs on a server using Nginx.
+This website is built using Pelican, a static website generator written in Python.
+The theme is simply derived from Bootstrap and it is hosted on GitHub Pages.
 The source code is available for reuse.
 I track visitors using the excellent GoatCounter.

 You can find me elsewhere on the internet:

 If you’d like to get in touch, then please email me at mail @ this domain.